 Like capital gifts, major gifts are often paid out over multiple years.
 Recent major gifts have funded significant enhancements to the athletic program, provided seed money to launch the Wildwood Institute for STEM Research and Development (WISRD), and underwritten faculty professional development in the social justice and equity arenas.
 To learn more about Wildwood's major gifts program, contact Sharon Fagen, director of strategic partnerships, at email@example.com or (310) 943-5305.

 Capital and Special Campaigns.
 Campaigns help a school think big, and that's just what Wildwood is gearing up to do.
-As was announced at the 2015 State of School address, Wildwood has ambitious plans for the future.
-To learn more about the impact of transformative giving, contact Alan Ball, director of institutional advancement, at email@example.com or (310) 943-5312.
+To learn more about the impact of transformative giving, contact Alan Ball, director of institutional advancement, at firstname.lastname@example.org or (310) 943-5312.